What to Do After You File a Tax Extension

 What if My Extension Was Rejected?

-The IRS is no longer accepting tax extensions.
-It is imperative that you efile or file your tax return as soon as possible.
+If the IRS did not accept your extension by April 15, 2014, it is imperative that you efile or file your tax return as soon as possible.
 You should do this even if you can't yet afford to pay the taxes you owe.

 The penalty for paying late is 0.5% of your balance due (per month), but the penalty for filing late is much worse: 5% of your balance due.
 So, you should file a return ASAP to avoid late filing penalties, even if you cannot yet pay any taxes you may owe.
 See Step 2.